 The Forest Room

 Millie Lang has been part of Harmony Montessori School and its community since the opening of their elementary program in 2013.
 Millie has over ten years of experience in Montessori Education and received her A.M.S.
 Primary Certification in 2006 and A.M.I Elementary certification in 2013.
 She loves woodworking and crafts.
-When not creating or designing she enjoys exploring the outdoors and gathering historical stories of the Great Northwest with her husband Cameron and her son Atreyu.
+When not creating or designing she enjoys exploring the outdoors and gathering historical stories of the Great Northwest with her husband Cameron, her son Atreyu and daughter, Rebel.
 In the classroom, Millie is passionate about sowing the seeds of intrigue that allow each child to follow their own unique path to discovery.

 “In the Primary the children use their absorbent mind to explore their surroundings.
 In the Elementary the children use their reasoning mind to imagine possibilities.
 It’s our job to show the second plane children the universe and provide the tools necessary for exploration.
 Harmony Montessori understands the needs of these young inquisitive minds and I’m so grateful to be a part of such a supportive community.” -Millie